Mimecast: Technology

 Mimecast started as a cloud-based email management platform for Microsoft's email products, and after a series of acquisitions, expanded to be a more general provider of risk reduction services within organizations.
-The company sells products in the following four areas: email & collaboration threat protection; insider risk management & data protection; data compliance & governance; and security awareness & training.
+Its services include email and collaboration security, insider risk management, data compliance, and security and awareness training.

 Operations

 Mimecast's global headquarters is based in London.
 Its US headquarters is in Lexington, Massachusetts, just outside of Boston.
-It lists additional offices in Bengaluru, Cape Town, Dubai, Hilversum, Israel, Johannesburg, Melbourne, Mississauga, Munich, Paris, Singapore, and Sydney.
-Marc van Zadelhoff is the company's CEO.
+The company operates additional offices in Bengaluru, Cape Town, Dubai, Hilversum, Israel, Johannesburg, Melbourne, Mississauga, Munich, Paris, Singapore, and Sydney.